codepath/android_guides/Fragment-Navigation-Drawer.md

 Next, be sure to [download the drawer image assets](http://developer.android.com/downloads/design/Android_Navigation_Drawer_Icon_20130516.zip) necessary and add the images into each of your drawable folders.

-### Add Android Support v13 SDK
+### Android Support v13 SDK

-You need to bump your Minimum version in AndroidManifest.xml to API v13.

-You'll also need to include android-support-v13.jar from the Android SDK directory (sdk/extras/android/support/v13/).
+You need to bump your Minimum version in `AndroidManifest.xml` to API v13.
+You'll also need to include `android-support-v13.jar` from the Android SDK directory (sdk/extras/android/support/v13/).

 ### Setup Drawer Layout Files